 Yes, very much so.
 CAIE is an academically challenging curriculum.
-The subjects to be studied will be challenging, but for those who have a talent or passion for these subjects, it will be immensely enjoyable and satisfying learning.
+The subjects studied are challenging, but for those who have a talent or passion for these subjects, it is immensely enjoyable and satisfying learning.

 What if I find that after 1 year I have not got the passion for computer science education that I thought I had?

-The curriculum will be broad enough for you to easily complete your secondary education and gain entrance to a wide variety of courses at university.
+The curriculum is broad enough for you to easily complete your secondary education and gain entrance to a wide variety of courses at university.
 Due to the academic nature of the CAIE curriculum, you will be ahead of many of your peers once you reach tertiary education.